 “Yet another frustrating conversation with my son,” Halley remarked to her therapist.
 “He is so arrogant, demanding, and controlling.
 He refuses to see that the wrong in his actions and insists that everyone else is to blame for his situation.
 I’m so tired of fighting with him.”

-Halley’s 17-year-old son developed severely escalating bad behavior over the years.
-At first glance he was charming to be around and seemed to have plenty of friendships, but he never solidified deep relationships with anyone in particular and he tended to wear out his relationships with alarming speed.
+Halley’s 17-year-old son developed severely escalating lousy behavior over the years.
+At first glance, he was charming to be around and seemed to have plenty of friendships, but he never solidified deep relationships with anyone in particular and he tended to wear out his relationships with alarming speed.
 His teachers had similar experiences interacting with him.
-He was great in the beginning of the year but by the end, he was pushing all of the boundaries and was frequently in trouble.
+He was great at the beginning of the year but by the end, he was pushing all of the boundaries and was frequently in trouble.
 His grades fluctuated depending on whether or not he believed an assignment, class, or even teacher was worthy of his energy and time.

 Halley tried to reason with her son, but his argumentative skills easily outmatched hers.
 She talked to his guidance counselor who seemed to enjoy spending time with her son, but that only led to more broken promises.
 She even reached out to family and friends for help, but her son would only soak up the attention and then change nothing about his behavior.
 Finally, she talked to her therapist about the situation.